 2. THE DATA WE COLLECT ABOUT YOU

 Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).Identification can be by the information alone or in conjunction with any other information.
-The processing of personal data is governed by the Data Protection Act 2018, the General Data Protection Regulation 2016/679 (the "GDPR") and other legislation relating to personal data and rights.
+The processing of personal data is governed by the Data Protection Act 2018, the "UK GDPR", as defined in the Data Protection Act 2018, and other legislation relating to personal data and rights.

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together follows: